Dental Insurance in India : All You Need to Know

 Comparing different healthcare plans will help you choose the one that suits your needs.
 For instance, before you choose a plan, consider whether you need coverage only for in-patient procedures or both in-patient procedures as well as procedures like tooth fillings, extractions, and root canal treatments.

-3. Check inclusions & exclusions:
+3. Check inclusions and exclusions:

-Check if the dental insurance in India covers routine check-ups, basic oral treatments, preventive care treatments, and if there’s a waiting period.
+Check if the dental insurance covers routine check-ups, basic oral treatments, preventive care treatments, and if there’s a waiting period.
 It’s also important to check the policy exclusions, as most dental plans do not cover cosmetic surgeries and treatments.

 4. Network hospitals:

 One of the important things to consider while buying dental health insurance is checking the network hospitals.
 Go for an insurance provider with a wide network of hospitals so that you can easily access quality treatment whenever required and also avail of cashless hospitalisation.
-Some dental procedures due to accidents, illness, or injury need hospitalisation.
+Some dental procedures, due to accidents, illness, or injury, need hospitalisation.

 Conclusion

-Disclaimer: The above information is for illustrative purpose only.
-For more details, please refer to policy wordings and prospectus before concluding the sales.
+Disclaimer: The above information is for illustrative purposes only.
+For more details, please refer to the policy wordings and prospectus before concluding the sales.

 RELATED ARTICLES